apaluca/vscode-server-on-demand/README.md

 Since the system uses self-signed certificates, you'll need to accept the security warning in your browser.

+## Workspace Persistence

+### How It Works

+1. **User-Based Workspaces**: Each user gets a dedicated persistent volume for their workspace data
+2. **Shared Across Instances**: All VS Code Server instances for a user share the same workspace volume
+3. **Instance-Specific Configuration**: Each instance still has its own configuration volume for VS Code settings
+4. **Persistent Files**: Files created in `/workspaces` directory persist across all instances and instance restarts

+### Directory Structure

+- `/workspaces`: User's persistent workspace files (shared across all instances)
+- `/root/.vscode`: VS Code Server configuration (unique to each instance)
+  - `cli-data`: CLI-related data
+  - `user-data`: User settings and preferences
+  - `server-data`: Server-specific data
+  - `extensions`: Installed extensions

 ## System Architecture

 The system architecture follows this pattern: